Lucius Quintus Cincinnatus Lamar: Supreme Court (1888–1893)

 In May 1887, Republican Justice William B. Woods died while in office, and following the reconvening of Congress, Lamar was nominated by Cleveland on December 12, 1887, without serious competition.
 Lamar was from the South just like the deceased justice, and he would be the first Southerner nominated to the court since the Civil War.
 As a result, Lamar's nomination "symbolized the road to reconciliation."
+President Cleveland informed Lamar on August 17, 1887 that he was considering nominating him.

 The Republican-dominated Senate Judiciary Committee reported against his nomination because of lack of legal experience and old age; he was the second oldest nominee ever at the time.
 Thanks to the votes of a few western Republicans breaking from party leadership, Lamar was confirmed on January 16, 1888, by a close 32 to 28 vote.
 He took the judicial oath on January 18, 1888.

 Lamar's time on the court was spent briefly under the Waite Court, with the rest under the Fuller Court.
 His service on the court is considered by some as unremarkable, though to others, the quality of his opinions he produced improved as his time on the court went on.
 Throughout his tenure, he authored 96 opinions, with him issuing 13 dissents from the court; overall, his opinions did not receive much opposition from other members of the court, with generating only four dissents.